GHeinzelmann/BAT.py/README.md

 python BAT.py -i input.in -s equil

-BAT.py is compatible with python 2.7 versions.
-If you have another version, or you find that this command gives an error, you can use the python version included in the Ambertools distribution:
+BAT.py is compatible with python 3.8 versions.
+If you have another version, or you find that this command gives an error, you can use the python version included in the Ambertools20 distribution:

 $AMBERHOME/miniconda/bin/python BAT.py -i input.in -s equil